pererasys/juxt/README.md

 |            | mongodb-memory-server (service integration) | mongodb-memory-server (service integration) | pytest (mocking)                                                |
 |            | apollo-server-testing (graphql integration) |                                             |                                                                 |

-I'm currently working on an E2E testing solution that fits my CI/CD process, but it hasn't been implemented yet.

-Some tools I am considering using include: Jenkins, Cypress, and JMeter (performance).

 ### Monitoring & Logging

 Right now I've done an initial monitoring/logging setup in the GraphQL service using Sematext.
 I've found that their platform is very easy to use and setup, and I should be able to use it with all of my various services once I begin Alpha testing.

 ### Deployment

 I am currently considering my options for deployment.
-I am going to be using AWS resources, so some options I am considering include: EKS, ECS, MongoDB Atlas, Neo4j Aura, Elasticsearch, and MSK.
+I am going to be using AWS resources, so some options I am considering include: EKS, ECS, MongoDB Atlas, Neo4j Aura, Elasticsearch, MSK, Neptune, and more.